beemdm/scoop-bucket/README.md

 ## Installation

-To add this bucket to your Scoop installation, run the following command:
+To add this bucket to your Scoop or Shovel installation, run one of the following commands:

 ```
 scoop bucket add tlz https://github.com/TheLastZombie/scoop-bucket
+shovel bucket add tlz https://github.com/TheLastZombie/scoop-bucket
 ```

 **tlz** is the recommended title, though you can replace it with any name you'd like.

 ## Uninstallation

-If you decide you no longer need this bucket, run the following command to uninstall it:
+If you decide you no longer need this bucket, run one of the following commands to uninstall it:

 ```
 scoop bucket rm tlz
+shovel bucket rm tlz
 ```

 This will not remove any applications installed from this bucket, though it will prevent you from getting any new updates for them.